webpack/governance/CHARTER.md

 These projects, along with others housed within the `github.com/webpack` and `github.com/webpack-contrib`.

+### 1.2: Out-of-Scope

+- Testing frameworks (e.g., unit, integration, or end-to-end testing tools)
+- API development and handling
+- Server-side rendering directly (although it can integrate with SSR frameworks)
+- Frameworks and libraries that operate in their own capacity.

 ## Section 2.
 Relationship with OpenJS Foundation CPC.

 Most large, complex open source communities have both a business and a technical governance model.
 Technical leadership